Basic Representations of Genus Zero Nonabelian Hodge Spaces: Introduction

 Similarly, underlying the enlarged symmetry of the simply-laced case is the fact that the Fourier transform is actually part of a larger group of transformations acting on connections on the affine line: indeed, any matrix

-in $\mathrm{SL}_2(\mathbb C)$ defines an automorphism of the Weyl algebra by $z\mapsto az+b$, $\partial_z\mapsto cz+d$.
-This induces an action of the group $\mathrm{SL}_2(\mathbb C)$ on the set of isomorphism classes of irreducible algebraic connections on Zariski open subsets of the affine line $\mathbb C$ (excluding rank 1 connections with only a pole at infinity of order less than 2).
-The property of being of simply-laced type is preserved by this action, and the $k$+1 readings of the supernova quiver in the simply-laced case correspond to the different singularity patterns that appear in a given orbit.
+in $\mathrm{SL}_2(\mathbb C)$ defines an automorphism of the Weyl algebra by $z\mapsto az+b\partial_z$, $\partial_z\mapsto cz+d\partial_z$ (this simply follows from the fact that this transformation preserves the defining commutation relation $[\partial_z,z]=1$ of $A_1$).
+This induces an action of the group $\mathrm{SL}_2(\mathbb C)$ on the set of isomorphism classes of irreducible algebraic connections on Zariski open subsets of the affine line $\mathbb C$ (excluding rank 1 connections with only a pole at infinity of order less than~2).
+The property of being of simply-laced type is preserved by this action, and the $k+1$ readings of the supernova quiver in the simply-laced case correspond to the different singularity patterns that appear in a given orbit.

-More generally, there is a larger class of basic operations on irreducible irregular connections on $\mathbb P^1$, consisting of: \begin{itemize} \item Möbius transformations of $\mathbb P^1$; \item Twists by rank one connections; \item $\SL_2(\mathbb C)$ transformations. \end{itemize} We will often refer to the $\SL_2(\mathbb C)$ transformations as symplectic transformations to avoid possible confusions with Möbius transformations.
-These operations play an essential role in the extension due to Deligne-Arinkin \cite{deligne2006letter, arinkin2010rigid} of the Katz algorithm for rigid local systems to the case of irregular connections, which provides a way to reduce any irreducible rigid connection on $\mathbb P^1$ to the trivial rank one connection by repeated application of such operations.
+More generally, there is a larger class of basic operations on irreducible irregular connections on~$\mathbb P^1$, consisting of \begin{itemize}\itemsep=0pt \item M\"obius transformations of $\mathbb P^1$, \item Twists by rank one connections, \item $\SL_2(\mathbb C)$ transformations. \end{itemize} We will often refer to the $\SL_2(\mathbb C)$ transformations as \emph{symplectic transformations} to avoid possible confusions with M\"obius transformations.
+These operations play an essential role in the extension due to Deligne--Arinkin \cite{arinkin2010rigid, deligne2006letter} of the Katz algorithm for rigid local systems~\cite{katz1996rigid} to the case of irregular connections, which provides a way to reduce any irreducible rigid connection on~$\mathbb P^1$ to the trivial rank one connection by repeated application of such operations.

+M\"obius transformations and twists induce in a straightforward way isomorphisms of nonabelian Hodge spaces, in particular they do not change their Betti side description as wild character varieties.
+On the other hand, the Fourier transform is expected to induce nontrivial isomorphisms of wild character varieties.